 Exploring adding in situ soil testing to your geotechnical operations?
-Already doing in situ and want to find the right tools for the job?
+Already done in situ and want to find the right tools for the job?
 Vertek has you covered.

-In situ soil testing is essential for gaining soil property information, measuring groundwater pressure, gathering moisture content data, and other essential data points, all in which can be safety-critical in many different instances.
+In situ soil testing is essential for gaining soil property information, measuring groundwater pressure, gathering moisture content data, and other essential data points, all of which can be safety-critical in many different instances.

 In situ soil testing can be accomplished in a variety of different ways.
 Every soil test has its place and benefit; however, the most accurate and thorough in situ soil testing for determining a wide variety of technical attributes is Cone Penetration Testing (CPT).